Ira C. Eaker: Civilian career

 Ten days before the Democratic Party primary runoff election of the 1948 United States Senate election in Texas on Saturday, August 28, 1948, Eaker spoke in support of candidate Lyndon B. Johnson.
-Coke R. Stevenson's campaign attacked Eaker, and Eaker was defended by other prominent military officers and Johnson.
+Coke R. Stevenson's campaign attacked Eaker.
+Eaker was defended by other prominent military officers and Johnson.
 Criticizing a prominent military leader so soon after World War II likely had a negative effect on Stevenson's turnout in the election, and in Howard County in particular (which had quartered an Army Air Force Bombardier School during World War II) returned an abnormally high net gain for Johnson as compared to his gains in other areas.
 Johnson won the election by a small margin.